Jikijitsu

-A jikijitsu (直日) (Chinese: chih-jih) is the directing monk in charge of every movement of the monks coming to sit zazen in the zendo in a Japanese Zen monastery of the Rinzai School.
-Their position is that of head monk, and they are generally regarded as strict disciplinarians.
-Their position is considered most desirable to hold in the meditation hall.
+A jikijitsu (直日) is the directing monk in charge of every movement of the Buddhist monks coming to sit zazen in the zendō (meditation hall) in a Buddhist monastery of the Rinzai school of Zen.
+Their position is that of abbot, and they are generally regarded as strict disciplinarians.
+Their position is considered the most desirable in the meditation hall.
 The jikijitsu also ensures that the monks get to sleep and wake up on time according to a strict protocol.

 History

 Originally the name was given to the monk who was assigned to take care of the monastery's robes and bowls.
 The monks rotated this duty among themselves each day.
 Today a monk may be appointed to the position for the duration of a sesshin (possibly more than one consecutive day).

 Timekeeper

-The jikijitsu is the timekeeper for sessions of zazen, kinhin (walking meditation), and meals.
-Times during the daily schedule are signalled with wood blocks called han and with gongs, umpans and handbells.
+The jikijitsu is the timekeeper for sessions of zazen, walking meditation, and meals.
+Times during the daily schedule are signaled with woodblocks (han), gongs, umpans and handbells.